C-Undritz/CI-MS1-Birmingham-Wing-Chun/TESTING.md

     * Amazon Fire HD 8 tablet
     * Apple iPhone 5 and iPhone 8

-The only device on which problems were experienced was on the Apple iPhones and iPads.
+The only devices on which problems were experienced were on the Apple iPhones and iPads.
 The problems experienced are described in items 7 and 8 in the 'Problems and Fixes' section later in this document.

 <img src="assets/readme/am-i-responsive.png" style="height: 500px;">